GoogleCloudPlatform/appengine-memcache-guestbook-python/README.md

 ## Memcache Guestbook Sample

-This is a sample app for Google App Engine that excercises the [memcache Python API](https://cloud.google.com/appengine/docs/python/memcache/usingmemcache).
+This is a sample app for Google App Engine that exercises the [memcache Python API](https://cloud.google.com/appengine/docs/python/memcache/usingmemcache).

 See our other [Google Cloud Platform github repos](https://github.com/GoogleCloudPlatform) for sample applications and